-- 2.5 Designated Safeguarding Lead and Deputy Designated Safeguarding Leads should be trained in Online Safety issues and be aware of the potential for serious child protection / safeguarding issues to arise from: - sharing of personal data - access to illegal / inappropriate materials - inappropriate on-line contact with adults / strangers - · potential or actual incidents of grooming - online-bullying
+2.6 Designated Safeguarding Lead and Deputy Designated Safeguarding Leads should be trained in Online Safety issues and be aware of the potential for serious child protection / safeguarding issues to arise from:

+- Sharing of personal data

+- Access to illegal / inappropriate materials

+- Inappropriate on-line contact with adults / strangers

+- Potential or actual incidents of grooming

+- Online-bullying

-2.6 Students:
+2.7 Students:

-- have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - will be expected to know and understand policies on the use of mobile devices and digital cameras.
-They should also know and understand policies on the taking / use of images and on online-bullying. - should understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the school's Online Safety Policy covers their actions out of school, if related to their membership of the school.
+- Are responsible for using the school digital technology systems in accordance with the Student Acceptable Use Agreement - Have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - Need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - Will be expected to know and understand policies on the use of mobile devices and digital cameras.
+They should also know and understand policies on the taking / use of images and on online-bullying. - Should understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the school's Online Safety Policy covers their actions out of school, if related to their membership of the school.